fabanc/esri-canada-uc-experience-builder-widgets/working-with-feature-layers/step-1-create-empty-widget/ReadMe.md

 # Description

 This widget is a template for starting our own widget.
-It just initialize a simple widget with a simple property called featureCount initialized to 0.
+It just initializes a simple widget with a simple property called featureCount initialized to 0.
 The value of the the property `featureCount` is then displayed at runtime.

 # Screenshot